 You will be able to create a sepparate Filter for each Schema you add to the Dataflow - this can be selected with the 'Columns filter' in the upper-left corner of the Schema.
 Only columns that meet the criteria selected here will be used in the final calculation.
 For more information on uses for this feature and the options presented, see the Static & Relational Column Filters article.

 Each line of the schema can be mapped onto a column from the data-source on the left.
-An ‘auto-map’ option is also available, which will search the file for matching names and formats for each line – though a manual check to make sure everything is pointing where it should afterwards is strongly advised.
 Note however that all columns are, initially, formatted as simple strings.
 In order to match up with lines that require a particular format – such as conversion-ready currency-values, e-mail lists, decimals and integers that can be plugged into equations or alike – columns must first be Transformed into the appropriate format.

 🔍 Note: When selecting a Schema, you can elect to activate Aggregation Mode for it via a simple checkbox, enabling some more complex mapping-options meant for collating information according to various shared details.
 For more information about this feature, see the Aggregation Mode article.

-When selecting a Schema of the types PersonData or Catalog, you will be required to select the Write Mode that will be applied to it - Overwrite or Append.
+When selecting a Schema, you will be required to select whether to Write or Delete, and in the former case, the Write Mode that will be applied to it - Overwrite or Append.

 Append is the default - with each run of the Dataflow, new data rows update existing data rows or are added to the dataset already in the CDP, but any other existing rows are left untouched.
 This effectively means that 'legacy data' is left untouched - if a product is removed from a catalog, or a customer from a mailing-list, the entry will remain in the dataset, unchanged and untouched by repeated runs of the Dataflow.
 This can be convenient in some cases, allowing the CDP to take such old data into its calculations, and create continuity in the data if the product or person is later added again.
 In the same way, it is possible to update existing persons or products in the CDP by updating fields in the rows but keeping the unique identifier (often email and product ID) the same.